 Unfortunately no one seems to have a complete database of physics-related internships, but here are a few useful websites that provide some internships lists.
 Google may also be of assistance for you in searching for other opportunities.

 - The internships & fellowships page of the American Physical Society

 - An internship page maintained by Stanford University

-- http://astro.physics.uiowa.edu/~clang/reu_info.html - a similar page mainted by University of Iowa
+- A similar page mainted by University of Iowa

 Approval for credit

-If you are accepted into a summer intership program and want to turn the experience into a Capstone or Senior Thesis-qualified project and get credit for Physics 492R or Physics 498R, you should coordinate in advance with either Dr. Durfee (Capstone Coordinator) or with Dr. Hintz (Senior Thesis Coordinator).
+If you are accepted into a summer internship program and want to turn the experience into a Capstone or Senior Thesis-qualified project and get credit for Physics 492R or Physics 498R, you should coordinate in advance with either Dr. Leishman (Capstone Coordinator) or with Dr. Colton (Senior Thesis Coordinator).

 Government Labs Internships

 US government-sponsored opportunities are handled through the Department of Energy (DOE), the National Science Foundation (NSF), the National Institute for Standards and Technology (NIST), the Department of Defense (DOD), and the National Aeronautics Space Administration (NASA).
 DOD opportunities are managed through the NSF Research Experiences for Undergraduates (REU) program.
 DOE, NIST, and NASA, on the other hand, each have separate systems.

 Many of our national laboratories and national user facilities are funded through the Department of Energy (DOE).
 They each sponsor summer intership programs as part of their core missions (i.e. their justification for expensive existence).
 The national labs are very large facilities (like small cities) and provide opportunities to contribute to teams working at the cutting edge of virtually any area of science and engineering.
 A few different DOE programs are available through their website.
 Typically you specify which DOE facility you are most interested in.
 If that lab doesn't select you due to a limited number of openings, you may then be selected by one of the other labs in a second-round.
 These programs usually provide transportation, housing, and a weekly stipend.
 These applications are due Dec 15!